Community Infrastructure Levy

 Detailed information on the processes for claiming this relief is contained under the Community Infrastructure Levy Guidance, above.

-Where a development is liable to pay more than £50,000 of CIL, it is possible to make the payment in up to 4 instalments over a period of up to 540 days, as set out in our instalment policy.
+Where a development is liable to pay more than £10,000 of CIL, it is possible to make the payment in instalments, as set out in our instalment policy (see document above).

 Exceptional circumstances relief policy